 There have been rumors circulating about the latest version of Shopify checkout not supporting Google Tag Manager (GTM).
 Is Shopify cutting off support for GTM on the checkout completely?

-This might be the biggest announcement from Shopify this year, but also the most overlooked.
+This might have been the biggest announcement from Shopify in 2022, but also the most overlooked.

 We have been working with Shopify tracking since the beginning at Littledata and have followed these updates closely.
-So let me unpack what is and is not changing for GTM tracking on Shopify and Shopify Plus.
+So let me unpack what is and is not changing for GTM tracking on the new Shopify checkout.

 What is Google Tag Manager?

-Many Shopify stores use Google Tag Manager (GTM) to deploy marketing ‘tags’ across their web pages, without the need to directly edit the store theme.The free tool developed by Google has shot to popularity ahead of paid rivals such as Tealium.
+Many Shopify stores use Google Tag Manager (GTM) to deploy marketing ‘tags’ across their web pages, without the need to directly edit the store theme.The free tool developed by Google has shot to popularity ahead of paid rivals such as Tealium and Heap.

 GTM makes it easy for these stores to track pageviews and on-site events in Google Analytics, Facebook Ads and other analytics and marketing platforms, but capturing checkout steps and transactions (orders) is more difficult.

-Shopify has been rolling out a new version of its checkout to Plus stores which will remove the ability to add scripts via checkout.liquid.
+The new checkout will remove the ability for Plus stores to add scripts via checkout.liquid.
 The checkout.liquid file will still be present but be ignored.
-(UPDATE: Shopify has announced the official end date for checkout.liquid as August 13, 2024).
+Shopify has announced the official end date for checkout.liquid as August 13, 2024.

-Shopify will no longer be allowing Google Tag Manager in the checkout
+Shopify will no longer be allowing Google Tag Manager in the checkout.liquid file

-Stores will get the ability to modify aspects of the checkout experience from within Shopify admin, but not the ability to add GTM to the checkout.
+Stores will get the ability to modify aspects of the checkout experience from within Shopify admin, but not the ability to add GTM to checkout.liquid.

 This is not a temporary measure; it’s a long term solution to increase security in the checkout.